-40% of all annual actions aligned Economic diversity grows in our to the Economic theme are on local economy.
-We have a strong Target, 54% are completed and 6% are on hold.
+40% of all annual actions aligned Economic diversity grows in our to the Economic theme are on 6% are on hold.

 Organisational Structure

 The Team and our functional business units

 The Chief Executive Officer, Bill Price, is the Shire's most senior officer and provides quidance and direction to staff to ensure that Council's policies and decisions are implemented.
 The CEO works in close partnership with the Shire